 Anna Sq

-Anna Némethné Molnár – project manager
+Anna Némethné Molnár – cultural manager, Head of PP Social

 Throughout my studies (history – geography teacher, environmental educator, cultural manager) and my previous work, I have always had a special interest in interdisciplinary fields and different ways of transferring knowledge and skills.
 I attach great importance to the impact of the arts on individuals and communities and their role in society, as well as their function as a specific means of linking and triggering social, environmental and economic entities.